Anupam-03/Myntra_E-commerce_Clone/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/your_username/Myntra_E-commerce_Clone.git`
 2. Open the project directory in your code editor.
+3. Create a folder and name it "imgs."
+4. Add all images to the "imgs" folder.
-3. Open the `index.html` file in your web browser to view the replica.
+5. Open the `index.html` file in your web browser to view the replica.

 ## Usage
 Once the project is set up, open the `index.html` file in your web browser to interact with the replica of the Myntra shipping site.